You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #10: Fenced Gravel Dog Potty Station With a Fire Hydrant Focal Point

-Okay so you know that moment when your golden comes barreling inside after doing her business in the muddy grass — paws absolutely caked — and you’re just standing there holding a towel like… why did I think grass was a good idea?
+But that moment your golden comes barreling inside, who just did her business in the muddy grass – paws caked with mud – and you’re standing there with a towel in your hand wondering why you thought grass was a good idea.

 Yeah.
 This setup fixes that.